DenisPyProCourse/SimpleChatDRF/README.md

 You can find the instruction how to run this Simple_Chat below:

 1. Clone this repository: https://github.com/DenisPyProCourse/SimpleChatDRF.git
+2. Install virtualenv: "pip install virtualenv" on the project directory
+3. Create virtual environment: virtualenv venv
+4. Activate: source venv/bin/activate
-2. Run command: pip install -r requirements.txt
+5. Run command: pip install -r requirements.txt
-3. The following command: python manage.py createdb
+6. The following command: python manage.py createdb
-4. Finally: python manage.py runserver
+7. Finally: python manage.py runserver

 dump.json contains all necessary db data for testing.
 I use this dump in createdb command.